liuhhhing/urlshortener/README.md

 The unique id is a range of integer that the program assigned to, it can be 1 to 10, 50 to 200 or 1 to sizeof(int), ... etc.

 The reason of hashing the unqiue id instead of hashing the longURL is that, this can avoid the hash clash when the first 7 characters can be the same over some long URLs.
-Even though the hash of unique id can still be clashed (consider the hash of integer 'n' can clash the hash of integer 'm'), since it is controlled by the program it can be avoided by finding the next unique id from the range until no clash happens.
+Even though the hash of certain unique ids can still be clashed (consider the hash of integer 'n' can clash the hash of integer 'm'), since it is controlled by the program it can be avoided by finding the next unique id from the range until no clash happens.

 Another reason for using a range of id is that when we want to run the program as microservice, and when multiple of the instance is run, they can be assigned with different range of id so they won't be clashed.

-However, this needs another service to provide the range of id that is being "free-to-use" or "being-used" and get retrieved by the program (this can be specified by the argument `--tokenUrl`, but it is in to-be-implemented stage).
+However, this needs another service to provide the range of id that is being "free-to-use" or "being-used" and get retrieved by the program (this can be specified by the argument `--tokenUrl`. ***Notice it is in to-be-implemented stage and not supported***.

-Notice the id hashing is simplified.
+The idea of hasing the id is simplified.
 For security reason we added a static text as the prefix to the id before hashing.
+The static text is stored in the shortener.py.

 For example, instead of hashing the "1", we hash the text "secretkey_1".
 This is important because URL shortener is not just to shorten the long URL, but also to some extent hide the Long URL information.
-Let say when you try to share a photo from a private cloud to only some friend, you don't want attacker ping-pong the LongURL from easily using the hashed "1", "2", "3" and so on to see what LongURL is stored and retrieve any private LongURL.
-Adding a secret prefix can add security to certain extend.
+Let's say when you try to share a photo from a private cloud to only some friends, you don't want hacker to retreive the Long URL by issuing a `HTTP GET /{hash_value}` with the hash_value from hashed "1", "2", "3" ... etc easily.
+Adding a secret prefix can add security to certain extent.

 ### runner.py
 Basically it is the `main` of the program.
-With the help of flask, the API entry is provided in the way like below:
+With the help of flask, the API entry point is provided in the way like below:

-The POST API /shorten, in runner.py
+> The POST API /shorten, in runner.py
 ```
 @app.route("/shorten", methods=['POST'])
 def shorten():